mortezakowkabi/jcb-persian-documentation/007-Admin-Views.md

 | **System Name** | Unique name to differentiate similar views | `com_sermondistributor_preacher` |

 > **Tip:**
-> If you create two components that both have a “preacher” Admin View, use the **System Name** to differentiate them (e.g., include the component name).
+> If you create two components that both have a "preacher" Admin View, use the **System Name** to differentiate them (e.g., include the component name).

 This naming system enables **version control** and allows you to reuse Admin Views across different components.